fu2ra/Yami/README.md

-## 👀 Hello, I am Yami.
-I'm a UI Visual Designer
+##  Hello, I am Yami.
+I'm a UX/UI and i love resolve cases
 🎨  My background has grown since 2012 related to branding, social media and digital illustration but since 3 years ago I feel comfortable with my potential focused on UI design.
 I usually seek for feedback to improve myself and in challenging situations I try not to depend on anyone else to make decisions that need to be taken in a rush.

 ### What I do